rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 > [Website](http://wiki.apache.org/hadoop/SequenceFile)

 Sequence files were originally designed for MapReduce, so the integration is smooth.
-They encode a `key` and a `value` for each record and nothing more. records are stored in a binary format that is smaller than a text-based format would be.
+They encode a `key` and a `value` for each record and nothing more.
+Records are stored in a binary format that is smaller than a text-based format would be.
 Like text files, the format does not encode the structure of the keys and values, so if you make schema migrations they must be additive.

 Sequence files by default use Hadoop's `Writable` interface in order to figure out how to serialize and deserialize classes to the file.